coding-circle/charades/documentation/Timer.md

 Two fix the issues caused by setInterval, we use recursivly call setTimeout every 10th of a second until the time runs out.
 Every 10th a second we re-calculate the time remaining and update the countdown and percentage.

-This solves the issue of unreliable intervals b/c rather than a set
+This solves the issue of unreliable intervals b/c rather than assuming the interval is constant, we just re-calculate at every interval until time has run out.

+### Ongoing issues

+This is mostly fixed, however phones will still go to sleep and timer will stop.
+As soon as they open it up it will continue and be in correct spot, but this prevents us from having say a sound that goes off at end.
+Ultimately this will be fixed if browser api allows us to request permission to keep window from going to sleep OR we write native apps.